|The James Buckee Scholarship

 |The Jackson Scholarship

 was founded in 2007 by the bequest of James W. Jackson.
-The Scholarship is in Natural Sciences, viz.
-Biochemistry, Chemistry, Physics or Zoology.
+The Scholarship is in Natural Sciences, rotating between Biochemistry, Chemistry, Physics and Zoology.
 It is restricted to UK nationals by the terms of the bequest and offers full support (domestic fees and maintenance) for up to 4 years.
-The next Scholar will be appointed in 2019.
+The next Scholar in Physics will be elected in 2023.

 James W. Jackson was born in 1925 and read Engineering Sciences in 1942-1945 at Merton College.
 He was a Divisional Surveyor for Kent County Council for 29 Years.
 James Jackson died in 2004, leaving his entire estate to the College.
 His bequest was for the "Jackson Scholarship" in the Natural Sciences to be open to British Graduates.